 Courgetti can be eaten raw or lightly cooked.
 Spiralized courgetti only needs to be boiled or steamed for a minute or two to warm it without turning it to mush, or you could heat it in a frying pan.

-It’s a lovely green base for these vibrant beet balls.
+It's perfect as a pasta alternative and a bed for these tasty beet balls.

 Reduce Food Waste

-Courgette / Zucchini is fantastic baked into a cake, particularly with chunks of dark chocolate.
+- Courgette / Zucchini is fantastic baked into a courgette cake, particularly with chunks of dark chocolate.